bahrus/deframe/README.md

 But now we're talking loud keyboard clacking and exotic npm installations just to produce a Hello world page.
 Unacceptable!
 So to make things work with minimal fuss,  you can reference deframeDev.js instead of deframe, which will properly resolve the css file.
 [TODO] A recommended tool for embedding the css during optimization is forthcoming.
 (Maybe polymer tools does this already?)

+## Specify where to stop

+iFrames can be nested.
+By default, deframe searches for the highest containing window where it has full access.
+If you want deframe to stop before it gets to that highest level, set window.theBuckStopsHere = true.